/ astro-integrations / How to Use Firebase with Astro: Complete Guide

 Wrapping Up

 Firebase is a solid choice when you need multiple backend services under one roof.
-The client and admin SDKs cover both browser and server needs, and Astro's hybrid rendering lets you use each where it makes sense.
+The client and admin SDKs cover both browser and server needs, and Astro's static-by-default rendering with per-route on-demand opt-out lets you use each where it makes sense.
 Start with the free Spark plan and scale up as your app grows.